crueter/passmanpp/SECURITY.md

 To ensure proper handling of this, provide the following:
 - What the vulnerability is
-- How it can be exploited (don't be TOO in detail)
+- How it can be exploited
 - What it affects
 - Version
 - Where you believe the vulnerability to be (I/A)